 Follow along to unearth the secrets to a sensational San Diego spring break in 2023.

-Less busy and boasting far more temperate weather than the sweltering summer months, Spring Break provides the ideal opportunity to explore San Diego's staggering natural beauty, unique history, and world-class theme parks and attractions.
-Follow along to discover everything you need to know about Spring Break 2022 in San Diego!
+Less busy, and boasting far more temperate weather than the sweltering summer months, spring break provides the ideal opportunity to explore San Diego's staggering natural beauty, unique history, and world-class theme parks and attractions.

 San Diego is a Southern California paradise just begging to be discovered from the end of March through early April.

-Seek out sea lions in La Jolla, marvel over cuddly Koalas at the world-renowned Zoo, or step aboard maritime history on the USS Midway.
+Seek out sea lions in La Jolla, marvel over cuddly Koalas at the world-renowned Zoo, or step aboard maritime history on the USS Midway Museum.